aneoconsulting/ArmoniK/infrastructure/localhost/docs/README.deploy.md

 * ActiveMQ
 * Shared volume used as NFS

+> **_NOTE:_**  The shared volume mount points are, respectively, in `host_path=/data` in your local machine and in `target_path=/app/data` in pods.
+Of course, you can change the values of these parameters in the configuration file of the deployment with Terraform.

 # Configuration file <a name="configuration-file"></a>

 Terraform needs a configuration file containing the list of parameters to configure the resources to be created.
 The